SKIF Applied in the Oil Industry: Innovative Project Could Make Extraction of Hard-to-Recover Oil More Efficient

 Novosibirsk State University (NSU) leads a consortium that has received a grant of 210 million rubles to develop the "digital core" technology — a digital model of rocks that will allow oil companies to more accurately predict the behavior of hard-to-recover reserves.

 Modern deposits contain oil trapped in dense rocks with low permeability.
-Traditional methods of analyzing core (rock samples) are time-consuming and require expensive equipment.
-The digital core is a virtual 3D model created based on X-ray tomography data using synchrotron radiation.
+Traditional methods of analyzing core samples (rock samples) are time-consuming and require expensive equipment.
+The digital core is a virtual 3D model created from X-ray tomography data using synchrotron radiation.

 The key tool of the project is the SKIF synchrotron, which is being built in the science city of Koltsovo.
 Its powerful radiation will allow scanning the rock with nanoscale detail, capturing the movement of fluid in the pores in real time.